The Long Version

 God is sovereign and in 1971 by His amazing grace He saved a lady who lived in Goodwood.
 She visited and was baptised at the Durbanville Baptist Church and it was here she worshipped under Pastor Don Holgate.
 He realised that it would be a wonderful means of outreach if a Bible Study could start in the Goodwood area and soon a meeting was begun in her home.
 A few folk from the Durbanville Baptist Church joined in to support the work along with some invited neighbours and friends and soon a larger venue was needed.
 The group began evening services in the Goodwood Lutheran Church and a Sunday school also came into being.
 Later in 1972 Peter and Sheila Dewberry ac-cepted the call to serve the Lord and eventually a manse was purchased with the help of Durbanville and Bellville Baptist Churches.

 After Peter and Sheila came we were able to hire the Seventh Day Adventist Hall in Cook St, Vasco and here the morning services began and the Sunday School met beforehand.
 In this hall there was a very old pedal organ and as one played the stool was inclined to slide back because of the slippery floor.
 Some years later we watched in horror as a visitor who had offered to play for us valiantly tried to keep playing as he slid further and further away from the organ.
 These were difficult days but also such happy days as we worked together as a body to establish the work in the area.
 The church began work on the constitution and was finally completed and sent to the Baptist Union.
 The constitution was finally adopted at a church meeting held on 6 March 1977.To quote from a previous document “The important distinctives in this document were its reference to Elders (unusual for South African Baptists at this time), and its allegiance to the 1689 Baptist Confession of Faith.
 The church was thus constituted as a reformed church in its doctrine and philosophy of ministry”.
-35 members signed the founder member list of which 23 are still alive.
+35 members signed the founder member list.

 God was at work and slowly but surely our numbers grew until it became necessary to consider our own building.
 Meetings were held with Durbanville Baptist and Bellville Baptist and we were encouraged to prayerfully consider purchasing our own property.
 Four plots of land were available in Anderson St, Goodwood which belonged to the Goodwood Methodist Church.
 An offer to purchase this land was accepted.